 The first was over the many, many perishing souls, and I remembered his words, “…the harvest is plentiful…” The second was when his people cling to self-centeredness.
 Again his words came to me, “…but the workers are few…”

-If we believers would seek the interests of Jesus Christ rather than our own, how many more workers would be willing to be sent out to the harvest field?
-Our self-centeredness prevents us from denying ourselves that Christ may live through us and lovingly reach these people.
+If we believers would seek the interests of Jesus Christ rather than our own, how many more workers could be sent out to the harvest field?
+Our self-centeredness prevents us from denying ourselves that Christ may live through us and lovingly reach these people through us.